Dordoy Bazaar: Ownership and management

+In total, over 15 independent companies operate within the complex.

 The traders

 Different sections of the markets specialize in various types of consumer goods, including clothing, shoes, furniture, electric and electronic equipment, toys, automotive supplies, construction materials, etc. While some kinds of groceries (e.g. factory-packaged canned goods or sweets) are sold at Dordoy, it is not a produce market.
 Occasional produce vendors are present merely to feed the vendors and customers.

 Most of the goods sold at Dordoy arrive from China, with the second largest source (perhaps 30% of all imports) being Turkey.
 One can also find clothing from Thailand and Europe, music CDs from Russia, and goods from many other countries in Eurasia, as well as a selection of local products.

 Although many of the people working and shopping at the Bazaar speak Kyrgyz, Russian is the main language used in trade.

 Transportation

 There is no rail access to the market: all goods enter and depart the bazaar by truck or car.

 Two large plazas near the northern and southern ends of the market are connected by frequent minibus service with central Bishkek.
 From the northern plaza, minibuses also run to various points throughout Chüy Region, including Sokuluk, Kant, Tokmok, and Korday border crossing (on the Kazakhstan border).
 For the convenience of the "shuttle traders", charter buses run from Dordoy to several major cities in Kazakhstan and in Russia's Urals and Western Siberia.